 Palace of San Telmo

-Unfortunately, the palace for visitors is open only on pre-arranged group entries, available only with the Spanish language.
+Unfortunately, the palace for visitors is open only on pre-arranged group entries, available only in Spanish.
 Currently, it is also not open to visitors to its internal courtyard.
 This is expected to change soon after all the restoration works are over.

 This building is quite new in the city as it was established in 2011.
 Since that time has already managed to arouse many fierce discussions and inflame many emotions.
 One of the most controversial topics was the cost of its construction.
 This project has absorbed a budget of over 100 million euros.
 The “Metropol Parasol” is said to be the most ambitious, expensive and controversial urban project in Sevilla since the World Expo ’92 exhibition.